brickbots/PiFinder/docs/source/v25_upgrade.rst

 .. image:: images/v25_upgrade/v25_upgrade_23.jpeg

 Next you'll connect the cable to the new camera module.
-Open the connector all the way by sliding the grey piece away from the PCB.
+Open the connector all the way by sliding the dark-grey piece away from the PCB.
 Be gentle as this part can break with too much force.

 Once the connector is open, slide the cable into the connector using gentle force and making sure it's well aligned.
-Take you time and watch the grey clip.
+Take you time and watch the dark-grey clip.
 It should not close as you are inserting the cable, and if it does, you'll need to re-open it to get the cable to slide in all the way.

-Once the cable is seated in the connector, close the grey clip by sliding it shut, this may take a little force to get it completely closed.
+Once the cable is seated in the connector, close the dark-grey clip by sliding it shut, this may take a little force to get it completely closed.
 Check the photo below if in doubt!

 .. image:: images/v25_upgrade/v25_upgrade_24.jpeg